alexsavio/alexsavio.github.io/content/first_principles_software_observability.md

 ## The Conventional View

-Ask any engineer what "observability" means and you'll get the same answer: logs, metrics, and traces, the "three pillars."
+Ask any engineer what "observability" means and you'll get the same answer: logs, metrics, and traces, the "three pillars".
 Ship them to Datadog or Grafana, build dashboards, set up alerts, and you're observable.
 This is the version you'll hear at every conference talk and read in every vendor blog post.

 The framing traces back to Peter Bourgon's 2017 blog post ["Metrics, tracing, and logging"][bourgon-2017], which drew a Venn diagram of the three signal types and their overlaps.
 It was a useful taxonomy for a talk.
 Then the vendor ecosystem adopted it as gospel, and now teams treat it like a checklist: ✓ logs ✓ metrics ✓ traces → done.